HandsOnDataViz/book/docs/HandsOnDataViz.md

-1. Open the [global temperature change 1880-2019 data in Google Sheets](https://docs.google.com/spreadsheets/d/1Npc7ozRjlsgRLLEV_B5zBvqyRqL6akE2qrEIGegHfGU/edit#gid=0), and go to *File &gt; Save As* to create a copy that you can edit in your own Google Drive.
+1. Open the [global temperature change 1880-2019 data in Google Sheets](https://docs.google.com/spreadsheets/d/1Npc7ozRjlsgRLLEV_B5zBvqyRqL6akE2qrEIGegHfGU/edit#gid=0), and go to *File &gt; Make a Copy* to create a version you can edit in your own Google Drive.

 2. Examine the data and read the notes.
 Temperature change refers to the mean global land-ocean surface temperature in degrees Celsius,